anoma/whitepaper/whitepaper.md

 ## Execution environments

-The execution environment of Anoma is a runtime responsible for partitioning and permissioning state and code to allow for safe interoperation of mutually distrusting programs, abstracting transparent, shielded, and private state changes and providing appropriate primitives for cryptographic operations, and handling cross-fractal instance state verification as well as synchronous and asynchronous cross-fractal-instance messaging.
-These three responsibilities of abstraction are orthogonalised into three components: the validity predicate subsystem, the unified transparent/shielded/private execution environment (Taiga), and the transparent execution environment (Typhon EE).
+The execution environment of Anoma is a runtime responsible for partitioning and permissioning state and code to allow for safe interoperation of mutually distrusting programs, abstracting state changes and providing appropriate primitives for cryptographic operations, and handling cross-fractal instance state verification as well as synchronous and asynchronous cross-fractal-instance messaging.
+These three responsibilities of abstraction are orthogonalised into three components: the validity predicate subsystem, the unified execution environment (Taiga), and the transparent execution environment (Typhon EE).

 ### Validity predicate subsystem

 The validity predicate (VP) subsystem is responsible for partitioning and permissioning state and code in order to allow for safe interoperation of mutually distrusting programs.
-This is accomplished by splitting the keyspace of transparent, shielded, and private state into mutually exclusive prefix spaces, where the first part of a key corresponds to ownership by a specific validity predicate, stored at a sentinel key within that prefix.
+This is accomplished by splitting the keyspace of state into mutually exclusive prefix spaces, where the first part of a key corresponds to ownership by a specific validity predicate, stored at a sentinel key within that prefix.
 Whenever state within a particular prefix is altered, the validity predicates associated with that prefix are called, and they can choose to accept or reject the transaction.
 Validity predicates can also choose to require that other validity predicates also accept.

 The validity predicate subsystem is itself implemented as a validity predicate and can in principle be instantiated recursively.
 The subsystem is also responsible for enforcing limitations on what data is accessible to VPs.

 ### Taiga Unified EE

-The Taiga unified execution environment is responsible for handling transparent, shielded, and private data access and operations.
+The Taiga unified execution environment is responsible for handling data access and operations.

-#### Data privacy domains
+#### Data locality domains

 Transparent data is represented as a mutable key-value tree, where keys can be read, written, and deleted, and prefixes can be iterated over.

-Shielded data is represented as an immutable append-only note set, where each note can be either consumed once or many times.
+Semi-discreet data is represented as an immutable append-only note set, where each note can be either consumed once or many times.
 Each note includes a key, value, and owner key, to which an encryption of the note contents must be available.

-Private data is represented as a mutable key -> ciphertext mapping, where keys can be read, written, and deleted, and ciphertexts can be operated on using special homomorphic instructions.
+Discreet data is represented as a mutable key -> ciphertext mapping, where keys can be read, written, and deleted, and ciphertexts can be operated on using special homomorphic instructions.

-#### Cross-domain transit

-Conversion between the three data realms is handled as follows:

-- Transparent -> Shielded: Transparent data can be read or computed over in the course of execution, and then written into a shielded note.
-- Transparent -> Private: Transparent data can be read or computed over in the course of execution, and then encrypted to the threshold key.
-- Shielded -> Private: Shielded data can be computed over in zero-knowledge, and then encrypted to the threshold key, where correct encryption is proved in zero-knowledge and only the encrypted value is revealed to the operator.
-- Shielded -> Transparent: Properties of shielded data can be proved in zero-knowledge and then revealed to the operator along with the proof.
-- Private -> Transparent: Private ciphertexts can be decrypted using threshold decryption.
-This process is asynchronous.
-- Private -> Shielded: Private ciphertexts can be re-encrypted to another public key and thus become shielded data.
-This process is asynchronous.

 ### Typhon Transparent EE

 The Typhon execution environment is the lowest-level execution environment, designed to impose only the minimal requirements and structure required by Typhon for transaction ordering and concurrent execution.

 The Typhon execution environment has only transparent state, which is organised in a key-value tree.
 Transactions declare parents of all subtrees of keyspace within which they will read and write.
 Using this information, Typhon can identify transactions which touch only non-overlapping regions of state and thus order transactions for concurrent execution.
-This execution environment does not itself have any state semantics for private data or state/code partitioning.
+This execution environment does not itself have any state semantics for data or state/code partitioning.
 Further structure is specified by a root validity predicate, stored at a particular sentinel key, which is called as a part of all transactions.

 The Typhon EE is also responsible for handling asynchronous message passing across fractal instances and synchronous (atomic) message passing within chimera chains.
 The EE handles transport, ordering, and verification, while message semantics are left to higher execution abstraction layers.

 ## Compilation stack

-In order to provide a unified black-box application development interface, the Anoma implementation includes a new language, Juvix, and a compiler stack, designed in tandem to allow developers to write formally verified, privacy-preserving, fault-tolerant distributed applications.
+In order to provide a unified black-box application development interface, the Anoma implementation includes a new language, Juvix, and a compiler stack, designed in tandem to allow developers to write formally verified, fault-tolerant distributed applications.

 A great deal of research work into the compiler stack remains and this section should be considered a work in progress.
 Several components described herein are only partially implemented and alternatives are still under active consideration.

 ### Juvix

 Juvix is a high-level function language which compiles to a variant of the simply typed lambda calculus.
-Programs written in Juvix can express and reason about public, shielded, and private data and operations.
+Programs written in Juvix can express and reason about public, semi-discreet, and discreet data and operations.
 Juvix's lambda calculus output language can be compiled to RISCV or WASM through C, or can be compiled to the abstract categorical operations of the AVM which can in turn be instantiated as polynomials, the input language of VampIR.

 ### AnomaVM